-DCMYC plans to hold our celebration one day early on June 23, starting with
+DCMYC held our celebration one day early on June 23, starting with brunch at

-brunch at the Aquarium Shark Reef Cafe at 10AM, with RG65 racing to follow
+the Aquarium Shark Reef Cafe at 10AM, followed by some some good RG65 racing

 The Duke City Model Yacht Club (DCMYC), formed in April 1996, is sanctioned by the American Model Yachting Association (AMYA) as club No. 213.
 The club promotes radio-controlled model sailboat racing for the benefit of the membership.
 Club activities include: Model sailboat racing, development of model sailboats and components, and the conduct of regattas with similar associations.
 DCMYC is the only AMYA club in the state, and membership is not limited to Albuquerque residents.